projectcalico/calicoctl/docs/getting-started/AWS.md

 ```

 ## Spinning up the VMs
-Create the 2 Calico Docker hosts by passing in a `cloud-config` file.
+Create the two Calico Docker hosts by passing in a `cloud-config` file.

 There are three demonstration options depending on whether you are running with libnetwork, Powerstrip or the
 default Docker networking.
 Select the appropriate cloud-config based on the demonstration option.